 If you require special prescription drugs you must take an adequate supply with you and know how to administer them.
 You should also carry a copy of the prescriptions, including the generic names for the drugs, and written instructions from your physician in case of emergency.
 It may also be useful to have a translation of your prescription in the local language.
-If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.
+If a medication is unusual, contains narcotics, or is considered a controlled substance, carry a letter from your doctor attesting to your need to take the drug.
 If you have any doubt about the legality of carrying a certain drug into a country, consult the embassy or consulate of that country first.
-Pack medications in your carry-on luggage.
+Pack medications in your carry-on luggage, not your checked bags.
 It is appropriate to notify your on-site coordinator of any medications you are taking or any special health concerns.

 Being properly prepared will make a medical emergency abroad much easier to manage.
 What is important is understanding your new environment so that you can quickly and effectively manage a medical emergency.
 The following points will help ensure that you are prepared: